ConcreteConcrete Bags Calculator

 Pro Tips

-• Mix one bag at a time for better consistency - rushing leads to weak spots and cracking
+Mix one bag at a time in a wheelbarrow.
+Rushing multiple bags leads to weak spots and cold joints that crack within the first winter.

-• Add water slowly (about 3 quarts per 80lb bag) until you get a thick oatmeal consistency
+Add water slowly (about 3 quarts per 80lb bag) until you hit a thick oatmeal consistency.
+Too much water is the #1 cause of weak DIY concrete.
+Follow Quikrete's mixing instructions for best results.

 How the Calculator Works